If you need emotional support please contact us now on 01206 368420 option 2

-There are five clear ‘steps’ which have been identified as contributing to mental wellbeing, as follows:
+There are five clear ‘steps’ which have been identified as contributing to our overall mental and emotional wellbeing, as follows:

 It is a basic human need to feel close to and valued by others.
 Our social relationships promote wellbeing and help support our mental health.